AlvaroEwaffle/Moca/plan.md

 ## **📋 Next Goals:**

-1) **Get user sender messaging account username to store them in the contacts and showing them in the conversations page** This includes getting the details of the conversation.
+1) **Get user sender messaging account username to store them in the contacts and showing them in the conversations page** This includes adding this e2e from database, backend and to front end.

 1) **Activate the toggle functionality** - so we can decide which conversations will be handled by the Agent.